 Ferdinand de Saussure's semiotic theories consider natural language as a system of signs, making the idea of syntax and discourse, when examining the context and meaning assigned to a particular sign, increasing important.
-Syntax in natural language refers to the underlying structure of a language and by using the idea of discourse, you can compare the meaning and context behind written language to derive new information and meaning.
+Syntax in natural language refers to the underlying structure of a language and using the idea of discourse, you can compare and contrast the meaning and context behind written language to derive new information and meaning.
 This same idea can be applied to semiotics and film theory.
-More specifically, when looking at the syntax, semantics, and pragmatics of natural language, meaning is derived in very similar ways to how it is accomplished in film and cinematography.
-In Gilles Deleuze's novel Cinema 2: The Time-Image (1986), Deleuze begins to introduce the idea of film and natural language having similar structure and methods of producing and deriving meaning.
-Deleuze states that "language features, which necessarily apply to utterances will be found in the cinema, as rules of use, in the language system and outside of it: the syntagm (conjunction of present relative units) and the paradigm (disjunction of present units with comparable absent units).
+More specifically, when looking at the syntax, semantics and pragmatics of natural language, meaning is derived in very similar ways to how it is accomplished in film and cinemaphotography.
+In Gilles Deleuze's novel Cinema 2: The Time-Image (1986), begins to introduce the idea of film and natural language having similar structure and methods of producing and deriving meaning.
+Deleuze states that "language features which necessarily apply to utterances will be found in the cinema, as rules of use, in the language system and outside of it: the syntagm (conjunction of present relative units) and the paradigm (disjunction of present units with comparable absent units).
 The semiology of cinema will be the discipline that applies linguistic models, especially syntagmatic ones, to images as constituting one of their principal 'codes'" (Deleuze, 1986).
-Deleuze gives a brief but descriptive explanation of how the structure of language and film are similar.
-He does so by showing that like language, film can be seen as a system of signs, and the manipulation of any sign in that system will affect the systems function or overall meaning.
-Deleuze end his short explanation by referencing the idea of an images code, and this idea will be further explored when showcasing Roland Barthes semiotic theories.
+Deleuze gives a brief but descriptive explanation of how the structure of language and film can be seen as similar.
+He does so by showing that like language film can be seen as a system of signs, and the manipulation of any sign in that system will affect the systems function or meaning as a whole.
+Deleuze end his short explanation by referencing the idea of an images code and idea will be further explored when looking at Roland Barthes semiotic theories.

 Similar to Ferdinand de Saussure's semiotic theories, C.S.
 Peirce places a great emphasis on the fact that a sign is composed of a signifier and the signified, although Peirce extends this idea by adding an interpretant component.
-This changed the idea that a sign is composed of a two-part construct, by suggesting a triadic view.
-Beside the object itself and the identification of the object's properties being associated with one common idea.
-The individual identifying the sign under question must interpret the signified information, and the individuals past experiences govern how that information is interpreted and the emotions that are elicited within.
-Much of
+Beside the object itself and the identification of the objects properties being associated with one common idea.
+The individual identifying the sign under question must interpret the signified information, and that individuals past experiences govern how that information is interpreted and the emotions that are elicited within.
+Much of C.S.

-C.S.
 Peirce's "seminal work in the field was anchored in pragmatism and logic" and he defined a sign as "something which stands to somebody for something" (The Editors of Encyclopaedia Britannica, May 2020).
 Peirce also demonstrated "that a sign can never have a definite meaning, for the meaning must be continuously qualified" (The Editors of Encyclopaedia Britannica, May 2020).
-This idea becomes increasingly important when considering film because if the meaning assigned to a film's signs do not align with the societal or cultural constructs of the time, meaning will be lost.
+This idea becomes increasingly important when considering film because if the meaning assigned to a films signs don't align with the social constructs of the time, meaning will be lost.